-CNM Student Teigan May is currently studying the Vegan Natural Chef course.
-We interviewed her to find out why she decided to study the course, what she enjoys most and her plans post-graduation.
+CNM Graduate Teigan Mae completed the Vegan Natural Chef course.
+We interviewed her when she was a student at the college to find out why she decided to study the course, what she enjoyed most and her plans post-graduation.
 Here’s what Teigan had to say and a sneak peek into a day in the life of a CNM Vegan Natural Chef student.

 Why did you decide to become a Vegan Natural Chef?